Smudge202/smudge202.github.io/_posts/2019-10-18-interpret-text.md

 Close friends aside though, I don't go around telling people I'm aspie and expecting them to be supportive.
 I put *considerable* effort into fitting in; I'd like to think colleagues and such don't think me (too) weird as a result.
 The point being, I don't use being aspie as an *excuse*.
 I consider it part of my personality, and make adjustments accordingly.

 To fit in aspies (or I, at least) spend an awful lot of time *pretending*.
 I feign interest, sympathy, emotion.
-I smile on queue, agree to attend gatherings I'm uncomfortable with, and repress to the best of my abilities any tells and symptoms.
+I smile or "play nice" on queue, agree to attend gatherings I'm uncomfortable with, and repress to the best of my abilities any tells and symptoms.
 I spend considerable amounts of time analysing situations to try and determine what sympathetic or empthatic response is (or would have been) appropriate.

 It feels like modern and emerging culture looks down on that approach, it seems to be more *"you be you and others will adapt"*.
 I'm a big fan of that culture in that I'll do everything I can to be supportive and understanding of others, but (as a privileged white male) I'm against the inverse.
 I don't expect or even want others to be supportive of "me unleashed".
 To me, it's not all that different to learning to have manners, just slightly more in-depth.